maidsafe/rfcs/text/0060-enable-creating-and-modifying-of-filescontainers-within-the-safe-browser-environment/0060-enable-creating-and-modifying-of-filescontainers-within-the-safe-browser-environment.md

 * `files_container_add`
 * `files_container_add_from_raw`

 Logic would dictate that the browser would call `files_container_create` to create the files container, however first argument to this method `location: &str` requires a path to a directory or file which will be uploaded to the FilesContainer.
-The same issues also exist for `files_container_sync` and `files_container_add`. `files_container_add_from_raw` is usable.
+The same issues also exist for `files_container_sync` and `files_container_add`.

+`files_container_add_from_raw` is usable, but it always defaults the `type` parameter (which is used as the HTTP `Content-Type` value in the browser to `Raw` regardless of the filetype uploaded..

 I propose the addition of 1 new API to be added to the NodeJS library (and thereby allowed for use via the SAFE Browser):

 * `files_container_create_empty`

+I propose the modifying of 1 existing API in the NodeJS library:

+* `files_container_add_from_raw`

 #### files_container_create_empty